 Although Wallacei has been streamlined for Rhino 6, the plugin can also be installed in Rhino 5 (both 64 and 32 bit platforms).

-Mohammed Makki graduated from the American University of Sharjah in 2008, where he went on to gain his Masters degree from the Emergent Technologies and Design (Emtech) graduate program at the Architectural Association where he is also a PhD Candidate researching under the directorship of Dr. Michael Weinstock.
+Mohammed Makki graduated from the American University of Sharjah in 2008, where he went on to gain his Masters degree from the Emergent Technologies and Design (Emtech) graduate program at the Architectural Association where he also holds his PhD, gained under the directorship of Dr. Michael Weinstock.
 Mohammed is the Co-founder of MSSM Associates – an international award-winning interdisciplinary design office with multiple branches in Europe and Asia.
 Alongside publishing and presenting his work across a multitude of peer reviewed journals and conferences, as well as providing many architectural and computational workshops, Mohammed has taught (and continues to teach) at numerous programs and institutions worldwide at both a graduate and postgraduate level.

 Milad Showkatbakhsh holds BSc. in Architectural Engineering from Shahid Beheshti University in Tehran, and M.Arch. from Pratt institute in New York where he graduated with Sidney Katz award for design excellence in 2015.
 He is currently a Doctoral candidate at Architectural Association researching under the directorship of Dr. Michael Weinstock.
 Milad has worked for several architecture and design offices in Tehran, New York and Shanghai.
 Alongside practicing, he has been a fellow researcher in different computer aided design research projects which were culminated as published papers in peer reviewed journals and conferences, posters and robotically fabricated installations.
 Milad has been actively teaching in academia in graduate and post graduate courses and international architectural and computational workshops.
 Milad is now the Studio Master at Emergent Technologies and Design (EmTech) Postgraduate Programme at the Architectural Association School of Architecture.